/ A / B / C / D / E / F / G / H / I / J / K / L / M

 This is the fast way around the track.
 Also known as the groove.

-Abbreviation for Radio Controlled.
+Acronym for Radio Controlled.

 An angled tool with a rough surface used to enlarge holes…to mount a body to the chassis for example.